pettarin/wiktts/wiktts/lexcleaner/README.md

 You can change this behavior using the ``--all`` and ``--comment-invalid`` parameters.
 You can invert this behavior, that is, printing only the words with invalid IPA, using the ``--invalid`` parameter.
-If you override the default, the resulting IPA string will contain all recognized IPA characters, while characters that are not IPA valid will be ignored.

 ## Usage